Pain in the front of the knee: causes and effective solutions

 • it is getting worse

-• knee swelling appears
+• swelling of the knee appears

 • significant functional impairment is present